 TERMINATION OF AID STATUS

-If a student fails to meet the probationary conditions of their second SAP appeal due to low GPA or completion percentage they will or being denied their appeal for exceeding the maximum timeframe, their financial aid eligibility will be terminated and student’s will subsequently receive notification.
-Students may be able to have their financial aid reinstated once they have raised their cumulative institutional GPA to 2.0 and/or complete 70% of their enrolled coursework AND have not exceeded the maximum timeframe to complete their program of study.
-Please contact the Financial Aid Office to promptly update your SAP status at that time.
+If a student fails to meet the probationary conditions of their second SAP appeal due to low GPA or completion percentage or their appeal being denied for exceeding the maximum timeframe, their financial aid eligibility will be terminated and the student will subsequently receive notification.
+Students may be able to have their financial aid reinstated once they have raised their cumulative institutional GPA to 2.0 and/or complete 67% of their enrolled coursework AND have not exceeded the maximum timeframe to complete their program of study.